Don’t support

 Consulting Firms

-They come into the companies, analyze the situation and recommend change: the direction of company, the structure of the organization, products, services, business models, and internal processes.
+They come into companies, analyze the situation and recommend change: direction, structure, products, services, business models, and internal processes.
+But none of them help global companies to address culture.
+There are reasons for this:

-The third reason is implementation.
-If strategy consultants were to offer assistance with post-merger integration, and thereby address the impact of cultural differences on cross-border collaboration, they would have to transition from interacting with executive management to interacting with employees on the working levels, where collaboration actually takes place, where collaboration succeeds or fails.
+Third is implementation.
+If strategy consultants were to assist with post-merger integration, they would have to transition from interacting with executive management to interacting with employees on the working levels, where collaboration succeeds or fails.

 Business Schools

-We all know the big-name strategy firms.
-And we all know the big-name business schools: Harvard, Stanford, UPenn Wharton, and many other top-tier schools.
-And in Europe there are the elite universities: HEC Paris, London Business School, St. Gallen, Insead, IESE, Mannheim.
+We all know the big-name business schools: Harvard, Stanford, UPenn, and many other top-tier schools.
+And in Europe there are the elite universities: HEC, IESE, Insead, London Business School, Mannheim, St. Gallen.

 Change Management

-What about change management experts?
-Most have studied business or psychology or the humanities.
+Most change management experts have studied business or psychology or the humanities.
 Many have lived and worked abroad.
 They have experienced cultural differences.

 Their skill set is valuable.
 They grasp quickly the change needed within the companies of their clients.
 They are familiar with how companies operate.
 They are good at structuring the conversation.

 However, they have a major weakness.
 They, too, lack country-culture expertise.
-This is not a criticism.
-It is a simple fact that they don’t focus on culture.
-Instead it is on the change process.
+They don’t focus on culture, but on the process of change.
+They are discussion moderators.

 Organizational Development